 Sustainable & Biodegradable

-It is a native cellulose, unlike regenerated cellulose that has issues with solvent recovery.
+It is a native cellulose, unlike regenerated cellulose which has issues with solvent recovery.
 PalmFil is carbon dioxide neutral and it preserves the local farming cultures and technical heritage

 Date palm is the main element of flora in the MENA region, with very high populations in Saudi Arabia, Iran, UAE, Iraq, Egypt and Algeria.
 Their estimated global population is 140 mil palms, generating 4.8 mil tons/year byproducts of pruning.

 The estimated fiber availability from those byproducts is 1.3 million tons/year, ranking third after cotton and jute.
 Palm pruning is performed year round, hence consistent supply with no seasonality issues

 Palmfil is obtained from palm byproducts and does not require extra investment in water, fertilizer, pesticide or land.
 Those byproducts are often regarded as agricultural waste, with zero price in field.
 The valorization of these byproducts can provide an extra source of income to palm growers and can generate thousands of decent jobs.
 In addition to, creating entire value chain within rural communities.

 PalmFil specific tensile strength is 5 times higher than structural steel, and equal to those of flax, hemp and sisal.
 Its vibration damping and acoustical insulation is higher than those of glass and carbon and with thermal insulation higher than carbon.
 PalmFil has cellulose purity up to 70% and thermal stability up to 226 °C.

 PalmFil is 50% lighter than glass fiber, and 8% lighter than flax and hemp.
 It is safe for working health and does not require special personal protective equipment while handling.
 It also does not erode machine parts and production tools.